odoo/documentation/content/applications/finance/accounting/taxes/avatax.rst

 To integrate the *AvaTax* :abbr:`API (application programming interface)` with Odoo, go to :menuselection:`Accounting app --> Configuration --> Settings` section.
-The :guilabel:`AvaTax` fields in the :guilabel:`Taxes` section is where the *AvaTax* configurations are made and the credentials are entered in.
+The :guilabel:`AvaTax` fields in the :guilabel:`Taxes` section is where the *AvaTax* configurations are made, and the credentials are entered in.

+First, tick the checkbox to the left of the :guilabel:`AvaTax` settings, to activate *AvaTax* on the database.
+This is a quick, convenient way to activate and deactivate *AvaTax* tax calculation on the Odoo database.

 .. image:: avatax/avatax-configuration-settings.png
    :align: center